Fallow (restaurant)

 Fallow is a restaurant located in London, England.
-The restaurant serves modern British cuisine, with a focus on sustainable cooking.
+The restaurant serves modern British cuisine, with an emphasis on sustainable cooking.
 It has been listed as a Bib Gourmand restaurant in the Michelin Guide since 2021.

-The restaurant has a YouTube channel showcasing gourmet recipes and cooking filmed inside within the restaurant, which has amassed over 1 million subscribers.
+The restaurant has a YouTube channel presenting gourmet recipes and cooking filmed within the restaurant, which has amassed over 2 million subscribers.

 History

 In May 2019, the first iteration of Fallow was founded by chefs Jack Croft and William Murray, along with entrepreneur James Robson.
 Croft and Murray had previously been chefs for Dinner by Heston Blumenthal.
 After a series of pop-up restaurants under the Fallow name, a permanent location was established at St James's Market in 2021.

 In October 2023, Croft, Murray and Robson opened a fried chicken restaurant called Fowl, also in St James's Market.
 In April 2024, the trio opened a third restaurant called Roe in Canary Wharf, which was listed on the 2025 Michelin Guide.